 This chapter mainly focuses on the technicalities of class derivation.
 The distinction between inheritance used to create derived classes whose objects should be considered objects of the base class and inheritance used to implement derived classes in-terms-of their base classes will be postponed until the next chapter (14).

-is a special case of a Land
+Auto is a special case of a Land vehicle, which in turn is a

-special case of a Vehicle
+special case of a Vehicle.

-represents the `greatest common divisor' in the
+The class Vehicle represents the `greatest common divisor' in the

-is given limited functionality: it can
+classification system.
+Vehicle is given limited functionality: it can

 store and retrieve a vehicle's mass:

-To represent vehicles travelling over land, a new class Land
+To represent vehicles travelling over land, a new class Land can be

-'s functionality and adding its own specific
+defined offering Vehicle's functionality and adding its own specific

 functionality.
 Assume we are interested in the speed of land vehicles and

 in their mass.
-The relationship between Vehicle
+The relationship between Vehicles and Lands could of

 course be represented by composition but that would be awkward: composition

-suggests that a Land
+suggests that a Land vehicle is-implemented-in-terms-of, i.e.,

-, while the natural relationship clearly is that
+contains, a Vehicle, while the natural relationship clearly is that

-vehicle is a kind of Vehicle
+the Land vehicle is a kind of Vehicle.

 A relationship in terms of composition would also somewhat complicate our

-class's design.
+Land class's design.
 Consider the following example showing a class

-using composition (only the setMass
+Land using composition (only the setMass functionality is shown):

-function only passes its
+Using composition, the Land::setMass function only passes its

-.
+argument on to Vehicle::setMass.
 Thus, as far as mass handling is

-introduces no extra functionality, just extra
+concerned, Land::setMass introduces no extra functionality, just extra

 code.
-Clearly this code duplication is superfluous: a Land
+Clearly this code duplication is superfluous: a Land object is a

-; to state that a Land
+Vehicle; to state that a Land object contains a Vehicle is at

 least somewhat peculiar.